stefanionescu/stefanionescu/README.md

 - Now building **Yap** (voice-first consumer AI app w/ screen awareness)
 - In between: shipped a bunch of fun/weird consumer projects to learn web dev.

-I love building products that are weird, unhinged and could not exist before.
+I love building products that are weird, unhinged and could not exist before LLMs came around.
 If you’re into that too, reach out and say hi 🤝